lczawadzki/biostats/README.md

 Exercise 4 (Ch 3):

 # Data
-All data for in-class exercises, quizzes, and exams is in the data folder.
+All data for in-class exercises, quizzes, and exams is in the <a href = "https://github.com/lczawadzki/biostats/tree/main/datadata folder">data</a>.